- BY Colin Yeo

 - for study.

 The guidance does not go as far as suggesting that time spent abroad for such reasons will lead to an application as a returning resident being granted.
 Ultimately, the reasons for leaving and returning are simply other factors for consideration.
-But it stands to reason that a temporary absence for a specific reason — particularly a compassionate and compelling reason such as caring for a close relative diagnosed with a terminal illness, or for reasons beyond the applicant’s control such as being posted aboard by an employer — would support the contention that the applicant has maintained strong ties to the UK and intends to live here permanently.
+But it stands to reason that a temporary absence for a specific reason — particularly a compassionate and compelling reason such as caring for a close relative diagnosed with a terminal illness, or for reasons beyond the applicant’s control such as being posted abroad by an employer — would support the contention that the applicant has maintained strong ties to the UK and intends to live here permanently.

 Any other circumstances